 An enthusiastic educator, Gisèle believes in music as a pioneering source of inspiration for children and adults of all ages.
 With this in mind, in 2013, she founded the TS Choir, a vocal ensemble that allows children to experience the joys of singing together in a professional and creative environment.

-Gisèle is often invited to perform in arts festivals and has appeared as pianist in the Three Palaces Festival, International Spring Orchestra Festival, Malta Arts Festival, Victoria International Arts Festival in Gozo, ECUME 2009 (Damascus) and Music at Castelfranc (France).
-In May 2010 she made her début as a concerto artist with the Malta Philharmonic Orchestra performing Ravel’s Piano Concerto in G major under the baton of Michael Laus.
-Gisèle has also been invited to perform for distinguished audiences and has on a number of occasions has appeared as a soloist at San Anton Palace, Attard.
-Since 2013, Gisèle has regularly collaborated with pianist Erika Gialanze` in a piano duo partnership.
-In chamber music, she has been a member of Ars Vitae Ensemble and has recently joined the Argotti Ensemble.
+Gisèle is often invited to perform in arts festivals and has appeared in the Three Palaces Festival, International Spring Orchestra Festival, Malta International Arts Festival, Victoria International Arts Festival in Gozo, ECUME 2009 (Damascus) and Music at Castelfranc (France).
+She has also performed as a concerto artist and in solo and chamber palace concerts.
 A firm believer in supporting local contemporary music, Gisèle has premiered works by Maltese composers including Alexander Vella Gregory, Mariella Cassar Cordina, Albert Garzia, Reuben Pace, Albert Pace and Veronique Vella.